La Salle High School (Cincinnati, Ohio): Band

 La Salle's band program has seen much success in recent years.
 Under the direction of Angelo Sylvester, the Pride of La Salle marching band has had three consecutive top-three finishes in class at adjudicated Mid-States Band Association events (most recently earning the title in Class AA), as well as being a Bands of America Grand Nationals Semi-finalist for two years running.
 La Salle's Wind Ensemble has also received a Superior rating in classes C, B, and A consecutively at adjudicated OMEA events.
-Additionally, La Salle's Winter Guard program has received high accolades in recent years in not only Tri-State Circuit events, but also at Winter Guard International.
-The Winter Guard is a WGI Cincinnati Regional Finalist, as well as a WGI World Championships Semi-finalist.
+Additionally, La Salle's Winter Guard program has received high accolades in recent years in Tri-State Circuit events, and at Winter Guard International.
+The Winter Guard is a WGI Cincinnati Regional Finalist, and a WGI World Championships Semi-finalist.